Contact: David Ward, Ph.D., Provost

-Students who are experiencing symptoms related to COVID-19, or who are engaging in quarantine at the direction of the Wilkes Barre Health Department, Wilkes University Health and Wellness Services Office, or their health care professional, should not attend class.
-They will not be required to provide formal documentation from a health care provider and will not be penalized for absences, missed exams, labs, or other critical academic activities, unless they fail to notify their instructors of their absences.
-Students must take responsibility for their absences and keeping up with their coursework if they cannot attend class.
+Students who are engaging in isolation or quarantine at the direction of the Wilkes Barre Health Department, Wilkes University Health and Wellness Services Office, or their health care professional, should not attend class.
+Students will be required to provide documentation of isolation/quarantine directions from their healthcare professional to the office of Health and Wellness Services.
+Students will not be penalized for absences, missed exams, labs, or other critical academic activities, unless they fail to notify their instructors of their absences.
+Students must take responsibility for their absences and keep up with their coursework if they cannot attend class.
 They must:

-- Inform their instructors/professors and Student Affairs of their inability to attend class prior to class meetings.
+- Inform their instructors/professors and the Office of Student Affairs of their inability to attend class prior to class meetings.

 - Refrain from coming to the classroom or visiting the instructor/professor.